What was lost and what survived devastating Notre Dame fire

 The Crown of Thorns was recovered when Paris fire chaplain Jean-Marc Fournier accompanied firefighters into the burning cathedral to recover the ancient relic, Paris' 15th district mayor Philippe Goujon said.

-The artifact, brought to Paris by King Louis IX in the 13th century, is purported to have been pressed on to the head of Jesus Christ's head during the crucifixion.
+The artifact, brought to Paris by King Louis IX in the 13th century, is purported to have been pressed on to the head of Jesus Christ during the crucifixion.

-The organ is a "a very fragile instrument, especially its pipes," according to Bertrand de Feydeau, vice president of preservation group Fondation du Patrimoine.
+The organ is "a very fragile instrument, especially its pipes," according to Bertrand de Feydeau, vice president of the preservation group Fondation du Patrimoine.

 "It has not burnt, but no one can tell whether it has been damaged by water.
-Nobody knows if it is (in) a functioning state or will need to be restored," said de Feydeau.
+Nobody knows if it is (in) a functioning state or will need to be restored," de Feydeau said.

 A famed piece of stained glass, known as the “South Rose window," also survived, as did the tunic of St. Louis, a long, shirt-like garment from the 13th century, officials said.